 Energy consumption around the world continues to rise.
 In fact, it’s expected to grow by nearly 50% by 2040.
 That’s why as far back as 2001, SC Johnson was working to add new sources into our renewable energy mix.
-To safeguard the planet, reduce our footprint, and keep costs down, we knew alternate sources of energy would be a valuable investment.
+To safeguard the planet, reduce our footprint, and keep costs down, we knew alternative sources of energy would be a valuable investment.

-Now, more than 15 years later, we have 10 renewable energy initiatives around the world, employing the use of wind energy, solar, waste palm shells, rice husks, and even garbage.
+Now, more than 15 years later, we have 10 renewable energy initiatives around the world, employing the use of wind energy, solar, waste palm shells, rice husks, and even rubbish.
 Today, a third of our global energy use comes from renewable sources.

 Wind energy is SC Johnson’s biggest renewable energy investment.
 As of 2017, three of our manufacturing sites run on 100% wind energy – those in Bay City, Michigan; Mijdrecht, Netherlands; and Gorzow, Poland.
 Two other sites, in the United States and Mexico, get a portion of their power from wind.